Escaping the Dumb Zone with RLMs

 ?- findall(Line, (chunk(N, Line), N > 100, N < 200), Slice).

-There’s an irony in current RLM implementations: the GPU sits idle while the interpreter chugs through regex on the CPU.
-The context is already in VRAM for inference - why ship it to CPU for search?
 GPU-accelerated Datalog is an active research area.
-VFLog reports 200x speedups over CPU-based engines using column-oriented storage.
-Boolean Matrix Logic Programming gets 1-4 orders of magnitude improvement by casting Datalog as matrix ops.
-The memory bandwidth gap is brutal: an H100 pushes 3.35 TB/s versus ~576 GB/s for top-end CPUs. wasm-vk already compiles WASM to Vulkan compute shaders.
-The WASI-gfx proposal is working on GPU compute for WASI.
+VFLog reports 200x speedups over CPU-based engines, and Boolean Matrix Logic Programming gets 1-4 orders of magnitude improvement by casting Datalog as matrix ops.
+Worth pursuing given the memory bandwidth gap: an H100 pushes 3.35 TB/s versus ~576 GB/s for top-end CPUs.

+Whether the runtime stays Python or evolves into something else, the core insight is what matters.
 Prime Intellect and MIT researchers are calling RLMs the next major milestone after Chain of Thought.
 We spent years racing to make models bigger.
 RLMs suggest another path - smarter context management that benefits any model, but especially unlocks smaller ones.
 The dumb zone isn’t a fundamental limit.
 It’s a design choice we can engineer around.